collinbrowse/Branch-Take-Home-Project/README.md

 - Introduce a reusable `EmptyStateView`
 - Revisit some constants and potentially group them under manager-style abstractions
 - Add full VoiceOver support
+- Improve SOLID principles by moving data reads from `@FetchRequest` in the views to a `@Published var` in the ViewModel.
+The current setup violates DIP and SRP and means swapping data sources would touch the view.

 ---